top of page

 Personal invite to join this work:

-To my evangelism group
+To my evangelism group:

-You will also get chances to grow in different areas of Christian work, song leading, helping in prayer, heading up Lord's Supper, preaching, teaching, etc. that you might not always be able to at your local congregation, (due to size, etc.)
+These services will be like our evangelism classes, except we'll have worship too.
+This church planting model will be an invaluable teaching tool for personal growth and hands-on training.
+You will also get chances to grow in different areas of Christian work, song leading, helping in prayer, heading up the Lord's Supper, preaching, teaching, etc., that you might not always be able to at your local congregation (due to size, etc.)'

 You are encouraged to invite your Christian friends to join.
 You don't have to do everything at once in the roles we will outline.
 The goal is to get you involved and encourage you to add new roles/activities to your Christian service when you are ready.
 This church is for people wanting to do evangelism and actively participate.
 And you all fit that to a T.